Learn more about the application form

-This obligation will involve performing R&D activities, providing financing and/or being granted rights to the project.
+This obligation will involve performing R&D activities, providing financing, and/or being granted rights to the project.

-When a partner is contracted to provide R&D services to the Project Owner or other partners in the project, this partner is in reality a sub-contractor (supplier of R&D services).
+When a partner is contracted to provide R&D services to the Project Owner or other partners in the project, this partner is a sub-contractor (supplier of R&D services).
 Costs related to R&D services should be entered under “Procurement of R&D services”.
 In the application form, suppliers of R&D services are to be registered as partners with the role “Only research activity”.

-In this context, “active role” means that the individual will be taking part in one or more work packages, participating in the management of the project or contributing in another way to the implementation of the project.
+In this context, “active role” means that the individual will be taking part in one or more work packages, participating in the management of the project, or contributing in another way to the implementation of the project.

-In section two of the application form, we ask you to provide a brief summary of the scientific content of the project.
+In section two of the application form, we ask you to provide a summary of the scientific content of the project.